davidson16807/tectonics.cpp/inc/rasters/README.md

-The `rasters` subcomponent provides a template data structure for representing scalar or vector fields on the surface of a 3d mesh.
-This template, known as `traster<T>`, extends the `tmany<T>` template within the `many` subcomponent to include references to a `Grid` class.
-The `Grid` class stores information about the vertices, edges, and faces of a 3d mesh.
-Values within the raster are stored within a `std::vector<T>` object where each index represents a cell within the grid.
+The `rasters` subcomponent provides pure functions for representing scalar or vector fields.
+These functions accept `tmany<T>` objects as input, which represent values that map to vertices within a `Grid` object that is also passed as input.
+This `Grid` object stores information about the vertices, edges, and faces of a 3d mesh.

 This subcomponent requires the use of `many` and `glm`.